 Lt.
-Jim Downing, 104 Years Old, Remembers Pearl Harbor, 76 Years Ago Today
+Jim Downing Remembers Pearl Harbor

 At 7:48am local time, a wave of Imperial Japanese fighters and bombers appeared in the skies above the U.S. Naval Base at Pearl Harbor.

 At that moment, the United States was pulled into the Second World War.
 You know of the infamous attack, but you probably don’t know Lieutenant Jim Downing.
-At 104 years young, he is the U.S. military’s second-oldest Pearl Harbor survivor.
+At 104 years young, he was the U.S. military’s second-oldest Pearl Harbor survivor.
 He served on the battleship USS West Virginia when the attacks commenced, and witnessed the devastation – and heroism among his comrades – that day.

-A few months ago, the American Veterans Center welcomed Lt.
-Downing into our studios in Arlington, Virginia to film his story to ensure his legacy is shared with Americans long after he is gone.
+The American Veterans Center welcomed Lt.
+Downing into the studios in Arlington, Virginia to film his story to ensure his legacy is shared with Americans long after he is gone.

 Hours after the attacks on Pearl Harbor, Lt.
 Downing memorized the dog tags of as dozens of sailors and later wrote letters to the families of the fallen.
 He told them that their loved ones did not die in vain and that the nation would remember their sacrifice.
-Nearly 76 years later, we still remember.

 Take a moment today, as we approach the anniversary of Pearl Harbor, and listen to his story.
 Watch the American Veterans Center’s oral history featuring Pearl Harbor survivor Lt.
 Jim Downing.